RafaelOrti/allfunds-news/README.md

 Some TO DO are defined as comments in the code

+back end

+1 dto, controller, services, validators and error handling 2 use ecm import
+3 use pagination instead of fetching everything, resources management 4 testing (jest, travis, jetkins) and ts
+5 separate server into server, websocket and db
+6 Use babel to be able to use ecmaescript in browsers

+Interface

+1 Decouple the components, and pass context trough the components at the end there is only the view news and archived news, the reusable components
+2 websockets, I'm just passing a ping, normally I would have passed the data through websocket and would have added it to the array so as not to have to call the endpoint again for efficiency reasons 3 When archiving or deleting, I call get again to refresh this is not efficient, it would be best to have worked with the arrangement and remove it in this case to reduce the number of calls
+4 testing (jest, travis, jetkins, cypress) and ts
+5 create template, global css, etc...
-- Use babel to be able to use ecmaescript in browsers
+6 Use babel to be able to use ecmaescript in browsers
-- Change EC6 import and export in backend
-- Uncouple the components and use context to provide the data of each view
-- Use DAO, DTO
-- Use pagination instead of scrollable, I know that it is not efficient because all the news is brought every time, but due to lack of time I left this structure, in the code it is specified in comments how to implement it in fact I had made the GET endpoint with this structure, as for the frontend a bootstrap pagination and a useState would have been used for the page number
--Testing: Jest, Cypress.io